 - Arrange for the collection of packaging within one week of a request to do so from anyone to whom the Major Producer supplies.

-If you are unsure as to whether these regulations apply to you, or need advice in relation to packaging, please contact us.
+If you are unsure as to whether these regulations apply to you, or need advice, please contact us.

 T: +353 (0) 61 633644 E: email@example.com W: www.ecos.ie